splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 Modify naming schemes you sent to other metrics systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Splunk Infrastructure Monitoring lets you associate arbitrary key-value pairs called dimensions with metrics.
-Dimensions let you represent multi-dimensional data without overloading your metric name with metadata.
+Dimensions let you represent multidimensional data without overloading your metric name with metadata.

 * If you send metrics that you previously sent to other metrics systems such as Graphite or New Relic, then modify the naming scheme to leverage the full feature set of Splunk Observability Cloud.
 * If you already have metrics with period-separated names, use Splunk OTel parse dimensions from metric names.
 To learn more, see :ref:`Example: Custom metric name and dimensions <example-custom-metric>`.